OWASP/www-project-developer-guide/draft/08-verification/05-dos-donts/03-open-source-software.md

 ---

-title: Open Source Software
+title: Do's and Dont's Open Source Software
 layout: col-document
 tags: OWASP Developer Guide
 contributors: Shruti Kulkarni
 document: OWASP Developer Guide
-order: 801
+order: 853

 ---

 {% include breadcrumb.html %}

 ### 6.5.3 Open Source software

+Here is a collection of Do's and Don'ts when it comes to Open Source software, gathered from practical experiences.
+Some of these are language specific and others have more general applicability.

 * Static Code Analysis (for licensing and dependencies)
   * Consuming open source software has a heavy dependency on the license